Glenn Curtiss: Naval aviation

 On November 14, 1910, Curtiss demonstration pilot Eugene Ely took off from a temporary platform mounted on the forward deck of the cruiser USS Birmingham.
 His successful takeoff and ensuing flight to shore marked the beginning of a relationship between Curtiss and the Navy that remained significant for decades.

-At the end of 1910, Curtiss established a winter encampment at San Diego to teach flying to Army and Naval personnel.
-Here, he trained Lt.
+At the end of 1910, Curtiss established a winter encampment at San Diego to teach flying to Army and Naval personnel, effectively the first military aviation school.
+His trainees included Lt.
 Theodore Ellyson, who became U.S. Naval Aviator #1, and three Army officers, 1st Lt.
 Paul W. Beck, 2nd Lt.
 George E. M. Kelly, and 2nd Lt.
-John C. Walker, Jr., in the first military aviation school.
-(Chikuhei Nakajima, founder of Nakajima Aircraft Company, was a 1912 graduate.)
+John C. Walker Jr., and 1912 graduate Chikuhei Nakajima, founder of Nakajima Aircraft Company.
 The original site of this winter encampment is now part of Naval Air Station North Island and is referred to by the Navy as "The Birthplace of Naval Aviation".

 Through the course of that winter, Curtiss was able to develop a float (pontoon) design that enabled him to take off and land on water.
 On January 26, 1911, he flew the first seaplane from the water in the United States.
-Demonstrations of this advanced design were of great interest to the Navy, but more significant, as far as the Navy was concerned, was Eugene Ely successfully landing his Curtiss pusher (the same aircraft used to take off from the Birmingham) on a makeshift platform mounted on the rear deck of the battleship USS Pennsylvania.
+Demonstrations of this advanced design were of great interest to the Navy, but more significant, as far as the Navy was concerned, was Eugene Ely successfully landing his Curtiss pusher (the same aircraft used to take off from the Birmingham) on a makeshift platform mounted on the rear deck of the armored cruiser USS Pennsylvania.
 This was the first arrester-cable landing on a ship and the precursor of modern-day carrier operations.
-On January 28, 1911, Ellyson took off in a Curtiss “grass cutter” to become the first Naval aviator.
+On January 28, 1911, Ellyson took off in a Curtiss "grass cutter" to become the first Naval aviator.

 Curtiss custom built floats and adapted them onto a Model D so it could take off and land on water to prove the concept.
 On February 24, 1911, Curtiss made his first amphibious demonstration at North Island by taking off and alighting on both land and water.
-Back in Hammondsport, six months later in July 1911, Curtiss sold the U.S. Navy their first aircraft, the A-1 Triad.
+Back in Hammondsport, six months later in July 1911, Curtiss sold the U.S. Navy their first aircraft, the A-1 Triad (Curtiss Model E).
 The A-1, which was primarily a seaplane, was equipped with retractable wheels, also making it the first amphibious aircraft.
 Curtiss trained the Navy's first pilots and built their first aircraft.
 For this, he is considered in the US to be "The Father of Naval Aviation".
 The Triad was immediately recognized as so obviously useful, it was purchased by the U.S. Navy, Russia, Japan, Germany, and Britain.
 Curtiss won the Collier Trophy for designing this aircraft.